connorn-dev/connorn-dev.github.io/projects/Intern-secuity-project.md

 <img class="img-fluid" src="../img/project_images/salesforce-sec.png">

+### Overview
+Over the summer of 2023 I was working as an intern.
+I was tasked with updating the data level access within their Salesforce platform.
+I worked with Salesforce administrators at the company to achive this.
+Updating hundreds of thousands of field level access within their platform we improved the security and made future proof changes.

 ### Objective One

 The first objective was to build a central document in Excel which contained every user, permission set, public group, and profile.